With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-Native American Resource Center is an inpatient rehab facility in Trenton, ND that is located in the 58853 zip code.
-Native American Resource Center offers residential treatment for substance abuse.
-It offers trauma counseling, brief intervention services and 12 step rehabilitation.
+Native American Resource Center is an inpatient treatment facility in Trenton, ND that is situated in the 58853 zip code.
+Native American Resource Center offers residential substance abuse treatment.
+It offers 12 step rehabilitation, substance use counseling approach and counseling for trauma victims.

 Address: 331 4th Avenue East, Trenton, ND 58853 in Williams County